glotzerlab/software/USING.md

 [Singularity](http://singularity.lbl.gov/) supports MPI applications within containers.
 However, MPI enabled-containers are not fully portable.
 The MPI libraries on the host and within the container must be compatible, and the container must have the correct drivers installed to access the high performance interconnect.

 There are specific tagged versions of the ``glotzerlab/software`` container to support specific clusters.
 If your cluster is not on the list, try one with a similar interconnect and MPI software version.
-If that doesn't work, clone the [docker-glotzerlab-software git repository](https://bitbucket.org/glotzer/docker-glotzerlab-software) Dockerfiles accordingly and build a container for your system.
+If that doesn't work, clone the [docker-glotzerlab-software git repository](https://bitbucket.org/glotzer/docker-glotzerlab-software), modify the Dockerfiles accordingly, and build a container for your system.

-Most clusters have very limited home directory quotas.
-Set the singularity cache dir to scratch file space and pull on scratch filesystems to avoid quota limits:
+### SDSC Comet

+Comet has OpenMPI 1.8.4 and a Mellanox 4 IB network.

+Use Oasis for the singularity cache directory to avoid quota limits on the default home directory:

+    export SINGULARITY_CACHEDIR="/oasis/scratch/comet/$USER/temp_project/.singularity"

+Pull the container inside an interactive job (pulls on the head node fail with an error message):

+    srun --partition=debug --pty --nodes=1 --ntasks-per-node=24 -t 00:30:00 --wait=0 --export=ALL /bin/bash
+    # wait for job to start
+    module load singularity
+    umask 002
+    singularity pull docker://glotzerlab/software:comet

+Load the appropriate ``openmpi`` module in your job script before launching singularity:

+    module load singularity
+    module unload mvpaich2_ib
+    module load openmpi_ib

+Use ibrun to launch singularity, which in turn launches a MPI enabled application in the container:

+    ibrun singularity exec --nv software-comet.simg python3 script.py

+### SDSC Bridges

+Bridges has OpenMPI 1.10.4 and an Intel Omni-Path network.

+Use Pylon for the singularity cache directory to avoid quota limits on the default home directory:

     export SINGULARITY_CACHEDIR="$SCRATCH/.singularity"

+Pull the container with support for Bridges:

+    module load singularity
+    umask 002
+    singularity pull docker://glotzerlab/software:bridges

+Load the appropriate ``openmpi`` module in your job script before launching singularity:

+    source /etc/profile.d/modules.sh
+    module load singularity
+    module unload intel
+    module load mpi/gcc_openmpi

+Use mpirun to launch singularity, which in turn launches a MPI enabled application in the container:

+    mpirun singularity exec --nv software-bridges.simg python3 script.py

+### TACC Stampede2

+Stampede2 has mvapich2.3 and an Intel Omni-Path network.

+Use scratch for the singularity cache directory to avoid quota limits on the default home directory:

+    export SINGULARITY_CACHEDIR="$SCRATCH/.singularity"

+Pull the container inside an interactive job:

+    idev -p skx-normal -N 1 -m 30
+    # wait for job to start
+    module load tacc-singularity
+    umask 002
+    singularity pull docker://glotzerlab/software:stampede2

+Load the appropriate ``mvapich2`` module in your job script before launching singularity:

+    module load tacc-singularity
+    module load mvapich2

+Use ibrun to launch singularity, which in turn launches a MPI enabled application in the container:

+    ibrun singularity exec software-stampede2.img python3 script.py

+Warning: Executing the container will create a file named "=8.0" in the current working directory.
+This bug is fixed in newer versions of Singularity and will go away when TACC updates to a recent version.

 ### University of Michigan Flux

 Flux has OpenMPI 3.0 and a Mellanox 4 IB network.

+Use scratch for the singularity cache directory to avoid quota limits on the default home directory (replace ${YOUR_ACCOUNT} with your account:

+    export SINGULARITY_CACHEDIR="/scratch/${YOUR_ACCOUNT}/${USER}.singularity"

 Pull the container with support for Flux: